maxzfan/maxzfan/README.md

 ### Arts and Hobbies

 When I'm not building, I'm at the piano.
-I performed **Chopin's Concerto No. 1** as a soloist with the **Boston Pops** at Symphony Hall, was a **2024 YoungArts Winner** in Classical Piano, and completed performance studies at **Mozarteum Salzburg**.
+I started performing at age 3 while enrolled in the Central Conservatory of Music in Beijing, and have since concertized in 25+ countries.
+Most recently, I performed **Chopin's Concerto No. 1** as a soloist with the **Boston Pops** at Symphony Hall, was a **YoungArts Winner** in Classical Piano, and completed performance studies at **Mozarteum Salzburg**.
 In my free time, I'm trading stocks, reading science fiction, and playing tennis.

 ### Fun Facts

 - I speak English, Chinese, Spanish, Latin, Ancient Greek, German, and Italian.
 I'm always dabbling in more (Hindi and Arabic currently)!
 - I attended Ad Astra School in SpaceX HQ, founded by Elon Musk, throughout middle school.
 - I'm ambidextrous: I write (and eat) with both hands, and even hit two forehands in tennis.
 Don't ask me which one is better, though.
-- My favorite number is 176 (coincidentally my IQ score!)
+- My favorite number is 176 (coincidentally my IQ score :D)

 ### Tech Arsenal